-- Note: The acquisition of raw data is only available when the following conditions are met: - the assisted mode is disabled - both the software packages "Extended number of gates" and "extended resolution" are installed.

-6 Applying real time filters
+Note: The acquisition of raw data is only available when the assisted mode is disabled 6 Applying real time filters

 The display of data profiles can be improved by the use of real time filters.
 These filters reduce the noise level and the variance of the measured profiles.
 Two types of filters can be applied for all the computed data profiles: